 Hinsdale is a medium-sized village located in the state of Illinois.
-With a population of 17,628 people and five constituent neighborhoods, Hinsdale is the 149th largest community in Illinois.
+With a population of 17,235 people and five constituent neighborhoods, Hinsdale is the 147th largest community in Illinois.

 Hinsdale home prices are not only among the most expensive in Illinois, but Hinsdale real estate also consistently ranks among the most expensive in America.

-Telecommuters are a relatively large percentage of the workforce: 8.50% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 24.73% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 If knowledge is power, Hinsdale is a pretty powerful place.
-77.16% of the adults in Hinsdale have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
+80.53% of the adults in Hinsdale have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

-The per capita income in Hinsdale in 2010 was $79,535, which is wealthy relative to Illinois and the nation.
-This equates to an annual income of $318,140 for a family of four.
+The per capita income in Hinsdale in 2018 was $114,121, which is wealthy relative to Illinois and the nation.
+This equates to an annual income of $456,484 for a family of four.